-Beware the “Gish Gallop.”
+8. Beware the “Gish Gallop.”
 Duane Gish pioneered this underhanded debate tactic.
 When interviewed with a biologist, he would say something like, “Well, what about X?
 And Y and Z?
 Evolution can’t explain these things.”
-The biologist probably has explanations for these puzzles and so begins a tedious (for the audience) explanation of why these are nicely handled by evolution.
+His biologist opponent probably had explanations for these puzzles and so began a tedious (for the audience) explanation of why these are nicely handled by evolution.
 But when the biologist stops for a breath, Gish is back, piling on more examples.
 If your goal is winning the argument rather than engaging with the truth, these kinds of games can make an effective approach.

-What I find especially annoying is hearing an issue get properly rebutted but then used by the Creationist in the very next encounter.
+What I find especially annoying is hearing an issue get thoroughly rebutted but then reused without change by the Creationist in the very next encounter.
 How many times has a biologist destroyed Ray Comfort’s “Where’s the crocoduck?” argument?
 And yet it pops back up like we’re playing Whac-a-Mole.
 Does he just value effectiveness over integrity?

 In 2007, I attended a lecture by someone from the Institute for Creation Research, a young-earth Creationist organization.
 This lecture was remarkable because the topic was geology, and the speaker actually had a doctorate in geology.
 He described taking rock samples from an amphibolite layer in the Grand Canyon and getting various radioisotope dating results.
 Though the rocks were all from the same layer, the date estimates were all over the map.
 His unsurprising conclusion: this dating technique is flawed, and the Grand Canyon layers were laid down by Noah’s flood, thousands of years ago, not hundreds of millions.

-Only after the lecture, after I’d done some research, did I realize that amphibolite is a metamorphic rock, and radioisotope dating is typically used only to date igneous rocks.
-You’d think that a geologist would’ve made that clear in the lecture.
+Only after the lecture, after I’d done some research, did I learn that amphibolite is a metamorphic rock, and radioisotope dating is typically reliable only for dating igneous rocks.
+That the geologist didn’t bring up this point makes me reject his entire premise as unreliable.

-Beware “Science backtracks all the time!”
+10. Beware “Science backtracks all the time!”
 Science does find errors and correct itself, but don’t imagine that the next correction to evolution is as likely to be a small tweak as the overturning of the entire theory.
-Once a field is well understood, changes obey a power law, like with the magnitude of earthquakes, the frequency of word use, or the size of cities and towns.
+Once a field is well understood, changes obey a power law (we see this with the magnitude of earthquakes, the frequency of word use, or the size of cities and towns).
 For every big earthquake we see thousands of tiny ones, and for every huge correction in a theory we see many small tweaks.
 The overturning of a well-established theory is very unlikely.

 Debating with a creationist is like playing chess with a pigeon.